Cerenaut/Preprocess-SVHN/README.md

 `python svhn.py --dataset test --input_mat /path/to/test_32x32.mat --output_path /path/to/output/testing`

+### Grayscale

+The original images are coloured, you may optionally pass the `--grayscale` parameter to convert the images to grayscale.

+### Logging

 You may optionally pass the `--logging info` parameter to display the progress of the script, which looks like this:

 ```